crude-cards/protocols/v1/rest.md

 - 10/10 token, different for each channel.

 #### Parameters
-- `content` - string, up to 1,000 characters - make sure to sanitise!
+- `content` - string, up to 1,000 characters - make sure to sanitise server-side!

 #### Response (200)
 ```js